General Chemistry Advising – Fall 2018

 We currently offer three different year-long general chemistry courses, differing according to assumed experience and student goals.

 - CH109/110 assumes two years of high school algebra and at least one year of high school chemistry.
-It is designed specifically for BMB students and students with a strong interest in chemistry.
+It is designed specifically for BMB students, biochemistry majors, chemistry majors, and students with a strong interest in chemistry.
 CH109 starts where high school chemistry leaves off, so students will be expected to recall their high school chemistry material.

 The detailed descriptions of these courses are here.